RasaHQ/workshop-rasax/README.md

 # AI assistant with Rasa and Rasa X

 This repository contains the files needed to create an AI assistant with open source Rasa tools.
+Find the slides for this workshop [here](https://www.slideshare.net/secret/1OIjwC8SqVJ6cv).

 ## Requirements